0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Resolute/Resolute.md

 ![troubleshooting-sc](troubleshooting-sc.jpg)

-Also, copying the `msfvenom` generated dll didn't work because the antivirus kept eating it up xD
+Also, copying the `msfvenom` generated locally on the machine dll didn't work because the antivirus kept eating it up xD

 ![evil-dll-eaten](evil-dll-eaten.jpg)